Women's March On Washington: 'We Are A Part Of America, So We Need To Be Out Here'

 The morning of the second annual Women's March on Washington was warm for a late-January day in the nation's capital.
 The water was frozen in the reflecting pool at the National Mall, but a coat was optional as temperatures approached 60 degrees.

-Despite the government shutdown, the protesters gathered.
+Amid the government shutdown, the protesters gathered.
 They came in droves to the steps of the Lincoln Memorial and along the mall, huddling around a stage where speakers presented and shouted rallying cries before the audience, who responded with chants and cheers.

 Here are a few of the protesters we met on Saturday.